Welcome

 The Minnesota DNR's map from 2023 is simple and lists the rules.

-The Friends of the Mill Towns Trail's map requires a little more computer skills but lets you move around to see a lot of information.
+The Friends of the Mill Towns Trail's map requires a few more computer skills but lets you move around to see a lot of information.

 The City of Northfield's map shows plans for the construction through Northfield scheduled for 2024-2026.